Oocyte activation: DNA synthesis

 4 hours after fusion of sperm and ovum, DNA synthesis begins.
 Male and female pronuclei move to the centre of the egg and membranes break down.
 Male protamines are replaced with histones and the male DNA is demethylated.
 Chromosomes then orientate on the metaphase spindle for mitosis.
 This combination of the two genomes is called syngamy.

 The sperm contributes a pronucleus and a centriole to the egg.
 Most other components and organelles are rapidly degraded.
-Mitochondria are rapidly ubiquinated and destroyed.
+Mitochondria are rapidly ubiquitinated and destroyed.
 Oxidative stress theory is a hypothesis that it is evolutionarily favourable for mitochondria from the father to be destroyed, as it there is a greater possibility that the mitochondrial DNA has become mutated or damaged.
 This is because mtDNA is not protected by histones and has poor repair mechanisms.
 Due to the increased metabolic activity of the sperm compared to the egg, due to its motility, there is greater production of reactive oxygen species and therefore greater chance of mutation.
 Furthermore, sperm are exposed to reactive oxygen species from leukocytes in the epididymis during transit.
 Additionally, quality control of spermatozoa is much worse than for the ovum, as many sperm are released whereas only one dominant follicle is released per cycle.
 This competitive selection helps to ensure the most 'fit' ova are selected for fertilisation.